 '''

 Menu 26.1 Schedule Set Setup

 Active= Yes

 Start Date(yyyy-mm-dd)= 2004 - 01 - 01

 How Often= Once

 Once:

 Date(yyyy-mm-dd)= 2004 - 01 - 01

 Weekdays:

 Sunday= N/A

 Monday= N/A

 Tuesday= N/A

 Wednesday= N/A

 Thursday= N/A

 Friday= N/A

 Saturday= N/A

-Start Time(hh:mm)= 12:00
+Start Time(hh:mm)= 12 : 00

-Duration(hh:mm)= 16: 00
+Duration(hh:mm)= 16 : 00

 Action= Enable Dial-on-demand

 Press ENTER to Confirm or ESC to Cancel:

 '''

-Start date of this schedule rule.
+Start Date Start date of this schedule rule.
 It can be unmatched with weekday setting.
-For Start Date example, if Start Date is 2004/10/02(Monday), but Monday setting in weekday can be No. II O£4 If once is selected, all weekday settings will ne marked as N/A. After the rule is How Often completely, it will be deleted automatically.
-Fanad On The node will always keep up during the setting period.
-It is equivalent to diable the Forced On idel timeout.
-Eanad Darm The node will always keep doen during the setting period.
-The connected remote node Forced Down will be dropped.
+For example, if Start Date is 2004/10/02(Monday), but Monday setting in weekday can be No. How Often If once is selected, all weekday settings will ne marked as N/A. After the rule is completely, it will be deleted automatically.
+Forced On The node will always keep up during the setting period.
+It is equivalent to diable the idel timeout.
+Forced Down The node will always keep doen during the setting period.
+The connected remote node will be dropped.
 Enable Dial-On-Demand The remote node accepts Dial-on-demand during this period.
-Disable The remote node denies any demand dial during the period.
-For the existing connected Dial-On-Demand nodes, it will be dropped after idle timeout and no triggered up.
-Start Time/ Start Time and Duration of this schedule.
-Duration Start Time and Duration of this schedule.
+Disable Dial-On-Demand The remote node denies any demand dial during the period.
+For the existing connected nodes, it will be dropped after idle timeout and no triggered up.
+Start Time/ Duration Start Time and Duration of this schedule.